Allegra42/ZEReader/README.md

 Nevertheless, due to Zephyr, it is easily portable and adaptable to different hardware platforms which provide the essential components and a proper device tree (overlay) configuration.

-## Basic Hardware Components
+## ZEReader Hardware
+The ZEReader firmware is, based on Zephyr, highly flexible and can be adopted to a wide range of different hardware with a proper device tree (overlay).
-For developing and testing the following basic components are used:
+In general, the development and testing is based on the following components:

 - Raspberry Pi Pico 1/2
 - Waveshare ePaper Display 7,5" (Gooddisplay GDEW075T7, GDEY075T7) with UC8179 controller
 - SD Card Reader (SPI)
 - 4 Buttons for navigation

-With proper device tree (overlay) and maybe some prj.conf or currently even code configurations, the firmware should be easily adaptable to other microcontrollers and/or displays.
+The ZEReader PCB itself is developed in a seperated git repository available [here](https://github.com/Allegra42/ZEReader-KiCad).

 ## Setup for local development
 ```